More About This Recipe

 Whether you want to dial up your mac and cheese or make an easy hot cheese dip for the party, here's how it's done.

-Keep a close eye on this as it can burn, but you want it to turn a light tan color and it will smell really nutty when it’s at the right point.
-This photo shows it about perfect.
+It's important to start the sauce by making a roux, which is a fancy word for a butter and flour paste.
+Be sure to keep a close eye on this as it can burn, but you want it to turn a light tan color and it will smell really nutty when it’s at the right point.

 Start by adding about 2 to 2 1/2 cups of the milk and see what the sauce is like.
 You might need another 1/2 cup of milk if the sauce is super thick, but start with a smaller amount of milk.